December 1, 2025

 "Where are all the good freelance jobs hiding?"

-* The freelance websites listed here were sourced from the latest G2 grid report.
+* The freelance websites listed here were sourced from G2's Winter 2025 grid report.
 While some are free to join and use for job seekers, others charge a commission.
 Some also provide premium plans.
 I have included their starting prices for easy comparison.

 As a content writer and part-time designer, these platforms are the backbone of my freelancing journey, offering the flexibility and freedom I could never find in a traditional 9-to-5 job.